Skip to main content

 Counterparty and Settlement Risk

 Offshore prediction markets and sportsbooks carry counterparty risk.
-If one venue fails to pay out, your "guaranteed" arb becomes a one-sided loss.
+If one venue fails to pay out, your supposedly locked-in arb becomes a one-sided loss.

 Regulatory Considerations